 - graduation plan as entered into MyPlan,

 Pre-approval of your graduation plan is strongly recommended; admission may be provisional based on completion of a graduation plan approved by Physics Student Services by end of the quarter (New majors who do not yet have an approved graduation plan on file by the end of the quarter in which they are accepted will have a hold placed on their registration until their graduation plan is approved by Physics Student Services.)
 Although plans are always subject to modification, all applicants should have a well-considered plan for completing their degree.
 Some entries may be "elective", but all required courses for the selected degree option should be present in an appropriate quarter.
+A list of physics courses, the quarters in which they are offered, and their prerequisites may be found here for the upcoming year.
+You should assume a similar schedule in future years as you build your plan."

 Your personal statement should present your reasons for choosing a Physics major and describe strategies for success in the major, including a discussion of lessons learned from previous successes and difficulties (in or out of the classroom) and plans for accessing appropriate support.
 It should also address how the chosen degree option and submitted graduation plan are suited to your life and career goals.
 If any prerequisites are lacking, your personal statement must address why your application should not be postponed.
 We recognize that the circumstances surrounding the Covid pandemic of 2020-21 may have impacted your grades and that you may have elected to switch to S/NS grading for some of your courses.
 Please include a self assessment of your readiness for upper-division physics classes that have these courses as a prerequisite, and plans to address any deficiencies in your preparation.